thatcodemagician/thatcodemagician.github.io/index.md

 ## Welcome

-> CAny sufficiently advanced technology is indistinguishable from magic.
+> Any sufficiently advanced technology is indistinguishable from magic.
 > - Arthur C. Clarke